Sick Or Healthy: It’s In Your Thoughts

 • Place the cup of almonds in a blender with 2 cups of filtered water and blend on high speed until creamy.

-• Add flavouring like cinnamon, honey, cardamom, saffron or a pinch of sea salt and then blend again, if you like.
+• Add flavouring like cinnamon, honey, cardamom, saffron, vanilla or a pinch of sea salt and then blend again, if you like.

 • Strain the mixture through cheesecloth or a fine strainer to separate the pulp.